kevin-chau/SuperMarioWorldJS/README.md

     grunt

 This will start the grunt web server as well as a `watch` task.
+If you want to run just the server without the watch task, use:

+    grunt:server:keepalive

 By default the port will be set to 8888 so go to the following URL in your browser:

     http://localhost:8888